StIvesTabletop/stivestabletop.github.io/_posts/2024-04-17-seventysixth-session.md

 title: Seventy sixth session - Paint your Wagon
 ---

-x gamers brought quite a variety of new games to try at this session.
+15 gamers brought quite a variety of new games to try at this session.
 There was a bit of an art and train theme going on and more short and medium length games than usual.

 ![Everdell: Newleaf](/images/posts/2024_04_17/Everdell01.jpg "Everdell: Newleaf"){:class="img_post"}